Online Master's in Software Engineering

 This program is designed to provide you with the opportunity to evaluate issues that affect the complex software systems, and compare domain-specific computing or information system solutions.
 You will also have the opportunity to analyze software requirements in engineering.
 Explore how to apply architectural strategies to address technical challenges associated with web services, mobile computing, virtualization, cloud computing, and security in computing systems.
 Review the principles behind software process improvement.
 You also have the opportunity to create a software design for a real-world software application.

-For the fifth year in a row, CTU’s online Master of Science in Computer Science degree programs are ranked among the Best Online Graduate Computer Information Technology Programs by U.S. News and World Report.*
+For the eighth year in a row, CTU’s online Master of Science in Computer Science degree programs are ranked among the Best Online Master's in Computer Information Technology Programs by U.S. News and World Report.*

 CTU aims to make it easy to manage your education with your smartphone or tablet anytime, anywhere with CTU Mobile.
-Our online and mobile-friendly classes begin every 8 weeks and run 5½ weeks long.
+Our online and mobile-friendly classes run 5 weeks long and you can choose from 9 start dates a year.

 Relevant Institutional/Programmatic Accreditation